Last edited by:

 The two minor cautions are first, The Graves (the rock) and the Graves gong buoy, approximately one mile south of the R2 bell.
 The rock is quite bold and very firmly in place.
 The second minor caution is the area inside Can 7 just past Curtis Island.
 The rocks southwest of this buoy seem to be just as adept at snagging locals as well as visitors.
 It seems that boaters become lulled into complacency as moorings surround the hazard.
 Additional considerations are: 1) Never enter Camden Harbor by leaving Curtis Island to starboard.
 What appears to be an open passage has many moorings and unmarked rocks at shallow depths, and 2) the R2 bell is frequently used by Camden Yacht Club as a start and finish line and the Graves rock and buoy is often a turning mark on weekends….and yes, they race in the fog!

 Beautiful Camden Harbor has but one negative amongst its many virtues.
 The outer harbor can be uncomfortably rolly particularly with a breeze from SW to SE.
 It is generally well protected in the NE through West quadrants.
 The inner harbor is typically immune to the roll except in extreme storm conditions.
 Please note: Camden Harbor is a very busy harbor.
 Please call ahead to Lyman Morse, the Harbor Master or the Yacht Club to obtain permission before docking for any reason.
 Rental moorings are abundant especially through Lyman Morse (Ch 71) and can accommodate 25’ to 100’ yachts.
-The Camden Yacht Club (Ch 68) also has some guest moorings to rent as well as club member moorings that may be available while the owner is off cruising.
+The Camden Yacht Club (Ch 68) also has some guest moorings to rent.
 Book on Dockwa or through the yacht club’s site.
 Inner harbor floats may also be available from either Lyman Morse or CYC, but are restricted to yachts that are 42’ LOA or less.
 Overnight dockage and slips are available from Lyman Morse or on the town dock via the Harbor Master.
 Again, do not dock without permission.
-Be advised that during the last weekend in July (starting on Thursday) the Camden Classics Cup, attracting as many as 100 yachts ranging from daysailors to 90 footers will descend on Camden.
+Be advised that during the last weekend in July (starting on Thursday) the Camden Classics Cup, attracting as many as 100 yachts ranging from daysailors to 90-footers will descend on Camden.
 A beautiful spectacle but a significant constraint on moorings and dockage.
 The first Thursday in August the Wooden Boat feeder race assembles in Camden creating another spectacle and perhaps another dose of congestion.
 They depart on Friday.

 VHF